santiagoneusa/ST0245-002/README.md

   - Alert: Explain the some things that appear in the plot gmplot generates.

-If any question, write to Manueña Castaño Franco or Santiago Neusa Ruiz on teams.
+> If any question, write to Manueña Castaño Franco (@manu0420) or Santiago Neusa Ruiz (me) on teams.